Sleeping in Airports

 Be Safe

-Whether you are sleeping in the airport by yourself or with friends, it is good to know where security is.
-Know where their office is located and look for video cameras in the spot you decide to stay the night.
+Whether you are sleeping in the airport alone or with friends, it is good to know where security is.
+Know where their office is located and look for video cameras where you decide to stay the night.
 They’ve probably seen many airport sleepers before you and they will direct you to a safe spot.
-If you are travelling alone we recommend that you sleep near other travellers.
+If you are travelling alone, we recommend that you sleep near other travellers.
 Make sure they are actual travellers and not homeless people – it is sometimes hard to tell in certain airports.
-While there have never been any reports of attacks against airport sleepers, there have been a few bum fondlings, credit cards have been stolen and a few ipods and laptops have gone missing!
+While there have never been any reports of attacks against airport sleepers, there have been a few bum fondlings; credit cards, phones and laptops have been stolen from sleeping travellers!
 Be smart and be safe!
 See also “Protect Your Bags” below.

 4. Get there Early